- Are you thinking about publishing your own book?

 Well, now you can (but it will have to be a virtual coffee, sorry).

 I started self-publishing in 1986.
-Since then I’ve helped dozens of people realize their dream of publishing a beautiful, professional quality book.
+Since then I’ve helped hundreds of authors realize their dream of publishing a beautiful, professional quality book.
 In these consultations I want to help get rid of the confusion and get you real answers to get moving toward publication.

 Here’s what you’ll get: